 As well as lace-up gloves and velcro gloves, there’s also another type – Hybrid gloves.
 While not as common, there are a few of these gloves about now.
 Cleto Reyes Hybrid Training Gloves, Hayabusa Kanpeki Elite V-Lace Gloves and the 16oz Hayabusa Glory Training Gloves are all examples of hybrid training gloves.
 They try to incorporate both laces and Velcro for the best results.
 Unfortunately, while they maximise on fit and protection, you’ll still need someone to help with the laces, so you lose out on a lot of the convenience.
 It is still possible to just tuck in the laces instead and rely solely on the Velcro strap though, so you do have much more flexibility in how you secure your gloves.

 If you’re wondering which type of gloves you should be using then it really comes down to two things; the type of activity you’re using your boxing gloves for, and your own personal preference.
 Before writing the post, we asked a few of our Twitter followers what type of boxing gloves they preferred.
-As you can see it’s a pretty even split between Velcro and lace-up gloves, but some people prefer hybrid gloves too.

 So there you have it, our guide to Lace-up and Velcro boxing gloves.
 Which do you personally prefer to use in training?
 Let us know in the poll below and then tell us why in the comments!